Your pay and conditions

 Advice, guidance and resources for AEU members

-The AEU produces advice sheets, guidance documents, model letters and other resources for early childhood members and sub-branches to use in understanding and getting the most out of the agreement, including a comprehensive Implementation Guide.
+The AEU produces advice sheets, guidance documents, model letters and other resources for members and sub-branches to use in understanding and getting the most out of the agreement, including a comprehensive Implementation Guide.

 Topics covered include: